Skip to content

 • An “advice email” providing immediate information/advice on how to manage the situation reported.

-• You may receive an additional “advice email” if, for example, you are reporting a COVID-19 outbreak AND a single case of Flu.
+NB: providers may receive an additional “advice email” if, for example, they are reporting a COVID-19 outbreak AND a single case of Flu.

-UKHSA will then assess the data (within 1-2 working days) and take further action if specialist advice is required.
-For example, call you, send a follow-up email with specific advice, inform relevant partners, such as, LA PH team, IPC, & ICB.
+UKHSA will assess the data (within 1-2 working days) and take further action if specialist advice is required.
+For example, call the provider, send a follow-up email with specific advice, inform relevant partners, such as, LA PH team, IPC, & ICB.

 • Report suspected / confirmed ARI’s without the need to ring or email the HPT beforehand.